 Away from teaching Geography and running junior football and hockey teams, he is a member of Haywards Heath Cricket Club.
 On Thursday evenings, when not injured, he can be seen showing the Woodard boys how indoor football should be played!

 His main interests are mostly sporting, with a particular passion for American Football.
 Dylan is married to Radka and has a young daughter, Hannah.

 Mr Lovat took over as Assistant Housemaster in 2015, having joined Ardingly three years earlier from The Quest Academy in Croydon where he was Head of Science.

 Anthony worked for two years as a Volunteer Science Teacher Support Officer in Northern Ghana and wrote ‘Ghanarama’, a book based on his time working in there.

 A passionate musician and multi-instrumentalist, Anthony plays, writes and performs whenever life doesn’t get in the way.
 He is married to Laura and is father to two bouncy boys, Jonah and Aran.

-Woodard Boys' is housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.
+Woodard Boys' and Woodard Girls' are housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.